AdamGonda/adamgonda.com/_posts/2022-06-16-Start-modelling.md

 # How to render

 What is this tag prop?
 It's for loop so it knows how to render each `game object`.
-But it's just half of the picture, the other half is the `renderMap` that maps tags to characters.
+But it's not the whole picture, we also need a `renderMap` that maps tags to characters.

 ```js
 // src/index.js